Genitive: Trianguli Australis

 Origin: The 12 southern constellations of Keyser and de Houtman

 One of the 12 constellations introduced at the end of the 16th century by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman, and the smallest of them according to modern boundaries.
 A southern triangle had previously been shown in a completely different position, south of Argo Navis, on a globe of 1589 by the Dutchman Petrus Plancius, along with a southern cross, but they were not the constellations we know today.
 The modern Triangulum Australe was first depicted in 1598 on a globe by Petrus Plancius and first appeared in print in 1603 on the Uranometria atlas of Johann Bayer.

 The three main stars of Triangulum Australe are brighter than those of their northern counterpart, although the constellation is smaller.
 Navigators have named its brightest star Atria, a contraction of its scientific name Alpha Trianguli Australis.

-Triangulum Australe, with the alternative name Libella, the level, in Johann Bode’s Uranographia (1801).
+Triangulum Australe, with the alternative name Libella, the level, on Chart XX of Johann Bode’s Uranographia (1801).
 Bode followed Lacaille in showing a plumb bob attached to the triangle, thereby representing it as a surveyor’s level.
 Along with the compasses (Circinus) and a set square (Norma) it formed a group of surveying instruments in this part of the sky.

 © Ian Ridpath.
 All rights reserved